Australia Will Lose to Climate Change

 But now Australia is buckling under the conditions that its fossil fuels have helped bring about.
 Perhaps the two biggest kinds of climate calamity happening today have begun to afflict the continent.

 The first kind of disaster is, of course, the wildfire crisis.
-In the past three months, bushfires in Australia’s southeast have burned million of acres, poisoned the air in Sydney and Melbourne, and forced 4,000 tourists and residents in a small beach town, Mallacoota, to congregate on the beach and get evacuated by the navy.
+In the past three months, bushfires in Australia’s southeast have burned millions of acres, poisoned the air in Sydney and Melbourne, and forced 4,000 tourists and residents in a small beach town, Mallacoota, to congregate on the beach and get evacuated by the navy.
 A salvo of fires seems to have caught the world’s attention in recent years.
 But the current Australian season has outdone them all: Over the past six months, Australian fires have burned more than twice the area than was consumed, combined, by California’s 2018 fires and the Amazon’s 2019 fires.

 Read: The Amazon cannot be recovered once it’s gone

-Note: *This story originally misstated that at least 18 firefighters had died this fire season.
-In an earlier estimate, 18 people in total had been confirmed dead; three of them were volunteer firefighters.